September is Pain Awareness Month: Understanding and Compassion for Those Living With Chronic Pain

 Bringing Awareness to Pain Issues

-As this controversy continues to unfold and create hurdles for pain patients who are simply trying to live as normal lives as possible given the circumstances, it is important to bring these issues to the attention of the public.
+As this controversy continues to unfold and creates hurdles for pain patients who are simply trying to live as many everyday lives as possible, given the circumstances, it is essential to bring these issues to the attention of the public.

-Pain Awareness Month is a great opportunity to encourage community leaders, law enforcement, and local governments to have educational awareness events open to the public.
+Pain Awareness Month is an excellent opportunity to encourage community leaders, law enforcement, and local governments to have educational awareness events open to the public.

-It’s also helpful for those living with this affliction to share personal stories about how they deal with chronic pain, in order to help the public understand that people living with these issues deserve our understanding and compassion.
+It’s also helpful for those living with this affliction to share personal stories about how they deal with chronic pain to help the public understand that people living with these issues deserve our understanding and compassion.